Code-Mine-Development/test-run/Backend/Interview topics (PHP).md

 Following terminology can be discussed during the interview.
 Use all avaliabe to you sources (internet/books/etc.) to prepare youself for possible questions.
 Secion order is random and do not reflect difficulty or complexity of different topics.

+If some of the terms, solutions or tools are something completly new to you, don't worry - we don't expect you to be an expert, get fimiliar with those and show us that you understand the concept.

 Get fimiliar with topis that were mentioned in sections listed in email with invitation for interview.
 If you have knowelage of topics described in sections outside the scope of those listed in the invitation, reply with such information.

+***
 ## Section 0 - OOP Principals
 - SOLID principals
 - DRY